realm/realm-puzzle/README.md

 # Realm Puzzle
-> A Collaborative Puzzle Game, powered by the Realm Mobile Platform
+> A Collaborative Puzzle Game, powered by the Realm Platform

 This app is a simple implementation of a team game.
 Multiple players simultaneously work together to solve a jigsaw puzzle on a shared canvas.
 Whenever one player moves a piece, all players see the piece move in real-time.